lagdo/jaxon-dbadmin/README.md

     ],
 ```

-The `access` options restrict access only to databases or a defined set of databases on any server.
+The `access` section provides a few options to restrict access to databases on any server.

-If the `access.server` is set to `false` at package level, then the access to all servers information will be forbidden.
+If the `access.server` option is set to `false` at package level, then the access to all servers information will be forbidden, and the user will have access only to database contents.
 The `access.server` option can also be set at a server level, and in this case it applies only to that specific server.

 ```php